 - a.
-That Tthe principal functions of the device should meet the functional requirements for the application; - That Nneither operation nor failure of functions other than the principal function functi - Functions other than the principle functions include, for example, functions used to maintain or configure the device and functions that are not needed for the intended application. - c.
-That Tthe device is free from systematic faults that could credibly cause near simultaneous common cause failure where similar devices are installed in elements of I&C systems that are redundant or diverse to each other;
+The principal functions of the device should meet the functional requirements for the application; - b.
+Neither operation nor failure of functions other than the principal functions34 can result in unsafe operation of the principal functions; - c.
+The device is free from systematic faults that could credibly cause near simultaneous common cause failure where similar devices are installed in elements of I&C systems that are redundant or diverse to each other; - d.
+The development process was systematic and followed the general principles outlined in Section 2 of this Safety Guide;

-Functions other than the principal functions include, for example, functions used to maintain or configure the device and functions that are not needed for the intended application.
+34 Functions other than principal functions include, for example, functions used to maintain or configure the device and functions that are not needed for the intended application.

-Formatted: Highlight Formatted: Highlight

-Formatted: Indent: Left: 0 cm

-- d.
-That tThe development process was systematic and followed the general principles outlined in Section 2 of this Safety gGuide; and - e.
-That qQuality assurance for manufacturing is sufficient to provide a basis for accepting the same or similar models of the device which that are manufactured at a later time. - 7.169.
-Information developed during safety certification for safety purposes in other industries may be used as evidence to support device qualification.
-A certificate alone is not sufficient; rather, it is the information developed by the certification process that may provide value. - 7.170.
-If one or more of the recommendations above are not met, compensatory evidence should be provided that directly addresses the weaknesses in the evidence of suitability and correctness. - 7.171.
-Such Ccompensatory evidence should: - a.
-Should Delirectly address the requirements that it is intended to substantiate; and - b.
-Should Bbe shown to be applicable to the device in question. - 7.172.
-Examples of techniques to provide compensatory evidence include the following: - Complementary tasks specific to the dDevice specific complementary teststhat are appropriate to the intended application and other elements of evidence of correctness: - Evaluation of applicable and credible operational experience; - Verification of design outputs;, and - Statistical testing. - 7.173.
+e.
+Quality assurance for manufacturing is sufficient to provide a basis for accepting the same or similar models of the device that are manufactured at a later time.

+7.169.
+Information developed during certification for safety purposes in other industries may be used as evidence to support device qualification.
+A certificate alone is not sufficient; rather, it is the information developed by the certification process that may provide value.

+7.170.
+If one or more of the recommendations above are not met, compensatory evidence should be provided that directly addresses the weaknesses in the evidence of suitability and correctness.

+7.171.
+Such compensatory evidence:

+- a.
+Should directly address the requirements that it is intended to substantiate; - b.
+Should be shown to be applicable to the device in question.

+7.172.
+Examples of techniques to provide compensatory evidence include the following:

+- Complementary tasks specific to the device that are appropriate to the intended application and other elements of evidence of correctness; - Evaluation of applicable and credible operational experience; - Verification of design outputs; - Statistical testing.

+7.173.
 Users may configure devices to make them suitable for the intended application.
-Such modifications should meet the criteria of this Safety gGuide for design correctness and documentation, and should not invalidate previous operating experience or testing that is credited in the qualification. - 7.174.
-Restrictions that are to be observed for the safe use of the device in the intended application should be identified. - 7.175.
-Such restrictions include, for example: - Restrictions on tThe applications for which the device is qualified; - Specific options and unused functions that are to be enabled or disabled; - Limits on operating environments and operating life; - Measures that are to be observed during operation, testing, and maintenance.
+Such modifications should meet the criteria of this Safety Guide for design correctness and documentation, and should not invalidate previous operating experience or testing that is credited in the qualification.

+7.174.
+Restrictions that are to be observed for the safe use of the device in the intended application should be identified.

+7.175.
+Such restrictions include, for example:

+- Restrictions on the applications for which the device is qualified; - Specific options and unused functions that are to be enabled or disabled; - Limits on operating environments and operating life; - Measures that are to be observed during operation, testing and maintenance.

-8. CONSIDERATIONS RELATING TO THE HUMAN-MACHINE INTERFACE CONSIDERATIONS
+8. CONSIDERATIONS RELATING TO THE HUMAN-MACHINE INTERFACE